InsertKoinIO/koin/koin-projects/docs/reference/koin-android/scope.md

 !> Be careful to not use `scope` but `lifecycleScope`.
 This is a scope tied to the Android lifecycle.
 Else your scoped instances won't follow your lifecycle.

+> If you have any conflict with any API that has also a `lifecycleScope` extension, please name your extension - https://github.com/InsertKoinIO/koin/issues/679

 ## Sharing instances between components with scopes